-At CollegeCommit, we help families find the right schools for their children.
-The best science colleges blend skilled teachers, hands-on learning, and clear academic goals.
-We guide students to choose the colleges and universities that match their interests and strengths.
+At CollegeCommit, we help families identify the right schools for their students.
+The strongest undergraduate programs blend skilled teaching, hands-on lab work, and well-defined academic goals.
+We guide students toward the universities that match their interests and strengths.

 Table of Contents